hgmnz/flyinghopmachine/source/_posts/2015-06-21-brew-day-daddys-belgian-blonde-ale.markdown

 Pitched two vials of WLP510 as I hadn't prepared a starter this time around.
 Stored fermenter at room temperature where it will sit for ~2 weeks.

+OG was 1.065

+#### July 12

+Kegged and took [a gravity reading](https://instagram.com/p/5DXyEgn2ck/).
+Ended at 1.011.
+Leaving at room temp until there's space in my keezer.